giorgio-sirtori/Finance/README.md

 # Finance
 Collection of finance related code.
 The aim of this repository is to create a personal collection of code related to the finance world

-Title 1
+Functions used through the repository
 ========================
+This nobeook contains functions that I wrote to make my life easiers